It is a very common question: Should you lease or buy your car?

-1. Whether you lease or buy a car, it is not right or wrong
+1. Whether you lease or buy a car, it is not about right or wrong

 This decision is a personal choice.
 It’s kind of like a home.
 Do you own or rent your home?
 It is a personal choice.
-There are pro’s and con’s for each solution.
+There are pros and cons to each solution.
 The same is true with a car lease or purchase.